Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 ## Testing

 The website is simple and clean, meaning the HTML / CSS for it was fairly simple, too.
 I used flexbox once again to help position divs so that if a user was on mobile, it would squeeze it together and not cause any sort of misshaping.
 I ran into the most problems when it came to the Javascript.
 This project was very difficult for me, as over the two weeks I spent working on it, I spent most of it trying a bunch of different methods for my Javascript.
 I didn't realise there were so many different ways to do the same thing.
-The hardest part within my Javascript was definetely my check function.
+The hardest part within my Javascript was definitely my check function.
 It required I make two lists for the two different cards clicked, a timeout for if the cards didn't match to prevent the user from spamming the cards and figuring out how to use the images to detect a match.

 Overall, it was very difficult for me as Javascript has been alluding me constantly.
 I watched some Youtube videos to help understand the Javascript and to really understand how to make those logical paths for my code.